 The Australian Tertiary Admission Rank (ATAR) is a number between 0.00 and 99.95 that indicates a student's position relative to all the students in their age group (i.e. all 16 to 20-year olds in NSW).
-So, an ATAR of 80.00 means that you are 20 per cent from the top of your age group (not your Year 12 group).
+So, an ATAR of 80.00 means that you are 20 per cent from the top of your age group.
 It is calculated on behalf of the universities and released by UAC.
 The ATAR is a rank, not a mark.

 It is important to note that your ranking depends solely on your performance in the HSC.
 ATARs are calculated for all ATAR-eligible students, but not all students are notified.
-Only NSW HSC students who indicate on their HSC entry forms that they wish to be notified of their ATAR will receive an ATAR Advice Notice from UAC in the mail at about the same time they receive their HSC results from the Board of Studies.
+Only NSW HSC students who indicate on their HSC entry forms that they wish to be notified of their ATAR will receive an ATAR Advice Notice from UAC in the mail at about the same time they receive their HSC results.